 Many plans also offer additional coverage.
 The specific additional coverage items available to you depend on your plan.

 Some extra features come standard with all Viva Medicare Advantage plans, including:

 - a quarterly over-the-counter drug allowance

 - low or no copays for generic drugs and diabetic supplies

 - coverage for medical emergencies when you’re out of the county

-- up to $20 a month toward fitness memberships
+- a monthly credit toward fitness memberships

 - medication and chronic condition management through the VCare program